nicklockwood/FastCoding/README.md

-    FCTypeClassDefinition       a class definition (this is a private, internal object type used for object encoding) FCTypeObject                an arbitrary object, encoded using thr FastCoding protocol FCTypeNil                   a nil value (not the same as NSNull), used for nil object properties
+    FCTypeClassDefinition       a class definition (this is a private, internal object type used for object encoding) FCTypeObject                an arbitrary object, encoded using thr FastCoding protocol FCTypeNil                   a nil value (not the same as NSNull), used for nil object properties FCTypeURL                   an NSURL value
+    FCTypePoint                 an NSPoint/CGPoint value
+    FCTypeSize                  an NSSize/CGSize value
+    FCTypeRect                  an NSRect/CGRect value
+    FCTypeRange                 an NSRange value
+    FCTypeAffineTransform       a CGAffineTransform value
+    FCType3DTransform           a CATransform3D value